UPDATED January 4, 2024

 Search Engine Optimization, or SEO, is not confined to the main website.
 Local SEO is the process of helping a business that serves a local clientele be found by that audience in organic search results.
 An important component of Local SEO is the development of business listings, or Citations, on business directories.

+How to create Citations for a Self Storage facility?
 Creating Citations can be done manually or using a third-party Local SEO platform such as BrightLocal.
 The most important consideration in creating citations is to ensure consistency of data, so that the business details (such as name, address and phone number, aka “NAP”) match the website exactly.
+Or nearly exactly, as one site may show 123 Main Street and another may show 123 Main St. Google is intelligent enough to understand and parse these variations.

-Secondarily, it is useful to fill out all of the fields that are made available, including business description, hours of operation and high-quality images formatted to spec.
+Secondarily, it is useful to fill out all of the fields that are made available, including business description, hours of operation and any COVID-19 updates such as contactless entry.
+Also be sure to include high-quality images formatted to spec.
 Those images may capture the business office, the units, the exterior of the building(s), the team members, drone footage and happy customers.
-The goal is to give prospective customers a good feel for the facility, and to convey important attributes of trust and reputation.
+The goal is to give prospective customers a good feel for the facility.
+You can also convey important attributes of trust and reputation.

 3. Reputation Management

+How to manage the reputation of a Self Storage facility?
 Another benefit of building Citations is to positively influence the facility’s online reputation.
-This is known as reputation management, which is an SEO function, because you are optimizing your presence on search engine results to the best of your ability.
+This is known as reputation management, which is an SEO function, because you are optimizing your presence on search engine results to the best of your ability and reach.

-Building citations that are under your direct control may take up valuable “real estate” in the search results.
+Similar and complementary to having a property website, building citations that you control may take up valuable “real estate” in the search results.
 This allows you to have some control over the overall profile of a business online.

 For businesses such as self storage (or a mom-and-pop restaurant for instance), you can imagine how important it is to – first – offer great service and take care of issues so that customers are more likely to leave a great review.
 Secondly, it’s important to assess, mitigate and respond to any negative reviews as effectively as possible.

 When a loyal customer leaves a positive review, they can be quickly thanked.
-If a negative review is left, that too can be quickly addressed.
+If a negative review is left, that too can be quickly addressed in a non-confrontational way.
 Any prospective customer wants to see positive reviews and quick response from management to any potential issues.

 4. Local Community Backlinks